GitHub Copilot in VS Code

 The GitHub Copilot extension is an AI pair programmer tool that helps you write code faster and smarter.
 You can use the Copilot extension in Visual Studio Code to generate code, learn from the code it generates, and even configure your editor.

-With GitHub Copilot in VS Code you can:
+Copilot in VS Code

 -